-It is recommended to disable this option for using newer version of OPSWAT SDK, after all the Pulse Clients are upgraded to 5.2R5 or above and servers are upgraded to IPS 5.3R5 or above.
+It is recommended to disable this option for using newer version of OPSWAT SDK, after all the Ivanti Secure Access Client are upgraded.

-4. Click Save ESAP Changes.
+Click Save ESAP Changes.
 A confirm Activation page appears which lists the products and/or vendors, which are no longer supported in that particular ESAP SDK version.
 From the drop downlist, admin can select one or many new products /vendors instead of the existing product/vendor.